Amoako419/Car_Rental_Marketplace/README.md

 │   ├── spark_job_2.py           # Second Spark job script
-├── notebooks/                   # Jupyter notebooks for EDA and local KPI computations │   └── eda.ipynb                # EDA and KPI computations using PySpark ├── data/                        # Local data folder (optional) │   ├── raw/                     # Raw input data
+├── notebooks/                   # Jupyter notebooks for EDA and local KPI computations │   └── eda.ipynb                # EDA and KPI computations using PySpark ├── data/                        # Local data folder
-│   └── processed/               # Processed output data
 ├── s3_scripts/                  # Scripts to load data and Spark jobs into S3
 │   ├── load_data_to_s3.py       # Script to upload local data to S3
 │   ├── load_spark_jobs_to_s3.py # Script to upload Spark jobs to S3